ToyotaPrius9/webdev/README.md

 ### Pages
 - **Home Page/Tabs Page**
-  A dynamic code generator that outputs HTML5 code with the use of inline CSS.
+  A dynamic code generator that outputs HTML5 code with the use of JS and inline CSS.
   Built for students accessing the LTU LMS to experiment with tab layouts and see real-time results.

 - **About Page**